 CS Course Restrictions & Enrollment Caps

 The popularity of CS courses has grown dramatically in the past few years.
 Most are now full by the beginning of each semester.
 While the Computer Science Department sincerely wishes to give students from across campus the opportunity to take CS courses, we have to ensure that students who are specifically required to take these courses can do so when they need them in order to graduate.
 For that reason, we have been restricting enrollment for many of our courses during the early registration period each term and capping enrollments below maximum capacity in order to save seats for incoming Computer Science students and those who find out at the last minute that they need a certain course.
 The Current Registration Restrictions, linked below, lists our restrictions for the most immediate term, and indicates if/when we might release those restrictions, and if/when we might release any seats we have held back for various reasons.
 Note that as we work to ensure as many seats as is practical for certain courses, we might move courses into different (usually larger) rooms well after early registration has begun.
 If we are able to add seats or sections to a course after major restrictions have been lifted, the CS department reserves the right to temporarily place major and program restrictions back on these sections to allow CS major and Engineering tuition students the ability to make changes to their schedules.
 The dates these restrictions will be removed will be shared on the CS Undergraduate Advising Piazza.

-Computer Science Course Restrictions for Spring 2022 Courses
+Computer Science Course Restrictions for Spring 2024

 Students should follow our Undergraduate Advising PIAZZA: piazza.com/illinois/other/csadvising